andbrain/criptor-land/README.md

 ## Created by:
 - @andbrain
-- @laizams

 ## Installation:
 g++ -I. *.cpp -o criptor

 ## How to use:
-- To encrypt and decrypt, you have to run twice like:
+- To encrypt and decrypt, you have to run like:
 	1. Encrypt:
     > ./criptor ola mundo
     > ndo muola